graphite-project/graphite-web/docs/url-api.rst

 If there are more than 10 targets, default is false.

 You can force the legend to be draw for more than 10 targets by setting this to false.
-You may need to increase the ``&height`` parameter to accomodate the additional text.
+You may need to increase the ``&height`` parameter to accommodate the additional text.

 Example: